marckassay/sots/README.md

 See this example here: https://github.com/marckassay/sots/blob/master/example/example-2.ts

 ## Contribute
-If you want to fork sots and give it a go, deploy 'sotsHarness' and 'sots.code-workspace' from the harness folder.
+If you want to fork sots and give it a go, deploy 'sotsHarness' and 'sots.code-workspace' from the harness folder into the parent directory of sots.
-This will enable multi-root workspace (for VS Code) and provide a test harness.
+This will enable: multi-root workspace (for VS Code) with tasks and launch configurations and, provide a test harness.

 In PowerShell, dot-source the following file in harness folder to move the contents for you:
 ```